pharmbio/cplogd-v2.0/train_and_evaluate_model/README.md

 ### 3. Remove duplicate entries

-After signatures have been generated we filtered duplicate entries by preserving the median value if there there were duplicates found (i.e. only preserving a single observation). **Note**: use CPSign of version `rc7` or later for this step, as the rc6 version did this in `O(N*N)` whereas the rc7 and later uses an improved hashing algorithm to *greatly* improve this (19 hours vs 1 second).
+After signatures have been generated we filtered duplicate entries by preserving the median value if there there were duplicates found (i.e. only preserving a single observation). **Note**: use CPSign of version `2.0.0-rc7` or later for this step, as the `rc6` version did this using an `O(N*N)` algorithm whereas the rc7 and later uses an improved hashing algorithm to *greatly* improve this (19 hours vs 1 second).

 ```bash
 ./cpsign-2.0.0-rc6-fatjar.jar transform \